All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-Rhode Island is home to the nation’s first-ever statewide, state-funded public defender office.
+Rhode Island is home to the nation’s first-ever statewide, state-funded public defender office, established in 1941.
 The Rhode Island Public Defender remains to this day as the state’s primary system for providing right to counsel services.
 Being a geographically small state, the agency has but five satellite offices located across the state.

 Conflict representation is provided by a panel of private attorneys, who are paid hourly on a per-case basis and administered by the Rhode Island Supreme Court.